CityOfZion/neo-boa/docs/source/boa/interop/blockchain.rst

 Asset
 ^^^^^

-Assets are used to look up information about blockchain native assets such as NEO or Gas
+An Asset object is used to look up information about native assets such as NEO or Gas.

 .. automodule:: boa.blockchain.vm.Neo.Asset